lsegal/yard/docs/GettingStarted.md

 with many options.
 The `yardoc` tool will use the options found in this file.
 It is recommended to check this in to your repository and distribute it with your source.
 Options for `yardoc` are discussed in the {file:README.md README}.
+A full overview of the `.yardopts` file can be found in {YARD::CLI::Yardoc}.

 `yard`
 ------